“A pessimist sees the difficulty in every opportunity; an optimist sees the opportunity in every difficulty.”

 It can turn a situation that looks negative or bleak into an opportunity or something to learn from.

-It can replace the draining thoughts of pessimism with something that will give you more positive energy and enthusiasm again.
+It can replace the draining thoughts of pessimism with something that will create more positive energy and enthusiasm again.

 And it can help you to jump over obstacles, to keep moving when you fall or stumble and to not give up just because you have had a couple of temporary setbacks.